jpc20/sweater_weather/README.md

 ### Overview

 Sweater Weather is a 5-day final-project completed by [Jack Cullen](https://github.com/jpc20) in Module 3 of the back-end program at Turing School of Software and Design.
 It is a the back-end of a mock Road-Trip Application.
-It consumes the [OpenWeather API](https://openweathermap.org/api/one-call-api) and the [MapQuest API](https://developer.mapquest.com/documentation/geocoding-api/) and exposes the data consumed in an API that the front-end of this application would uses.
-The API also handles user registration, login, and authentication.
+It consumes the [OpenWeather API](https://openweathermap.org/api/one-call-api) and the [MapQuest API](https://developer.mapquest.com/documentation/geocoding-api/) and exposes the data consumed in an API that the front-end of this application would use.
+This API also handles user registration, login, and authentication.
 The [Sweater Weather API](https://sweater-weather-jpc20.herokuapp.com/api/v1/forecast?location=denver) is deployed to Heroku and uses Travis CI for continuous integration and deployment.

 ### Setup